Mother’s Day in Vienna – Simple Plans and Real Connection

 Let’s face it – being a student in Vienna often means juggling espresso shots, exam stress, and your last clean hoodie.
-In the middle of that chaos, Mother’s Day suddenly appears on the calendar as it does again on May 11th.
+In the middle of that chaos, Mother’s Day suddenly appears on the calendar – this year on May 10th.
+No budget, no plan, but still a chance to make it special.

 Listen to our Podcast